-- 1. Respect for all participants regardless of race, color, age, sex, nationality, gender, and disability.
+- 1. Respect for all participants regardless of race, color, age, sex, (including gender identification and sexual orientation), nationality, gender, and disability.
 Equal treatment of all participants. - 2.
 Confidentiality when dealing with participant information or participation in program. - 3.
 No reprisal or unfair treatment of any participant for any reason. - 4.
 How to handle a complaint. - 5.
 How to handle language needs. - 6.
 Who to report to if assistance is needed during distribution.